bpt26/usher_wiki/docs/source/tutorials.rst

 We can see from this image that our group of 9 B.1.1.7 samples forms a clear clade that was likely introduced into Spain from England.

-Additional steps we could include are the generation of metadata tsv/csv for Auspice and the inclusion of phylogeographic statistics with
+Additional steps we could include are the generation of metadata tsv/csv for Auspice, the inclusion of more regions, and the inclusion of phylogeographic statistics with
 -a on our call to `matUtils introduce`.
 The latter increases the runtime of the introduce command from a few seconds to about two minutes in this case.

 In the specific case of Spain, it has an overall association index of 10.4 with a 95% confidence interval of (28.95,40.19) for the null that